 LONG COVID: THE LONG-TERM EFFECTS OF COVID-19

-Recently, we have seen more accounts of “long” COVID hitting the news, with those suffering reporting ongoing symptoms with little improvement.
+Recently, we have seen more accounts of long Covid hitting the news, with those suffering reporting ongoing symptoms with little improvement.
 Most people who have coronavirus recover completely within a few weeks.
 Moreover, they can get back to normality with little or no difficulty.
-However, recent research by the app based COVID symptom study, found nearly 60,000 people in the UK may be suffering from long COVID and are still showing symptoms three months after their original positive test.
+However, recent research, found two million people in the UK may have had long Covid.

-There is no list of symptoms shared by all patients with long COVID.
+There is no list of symptoms shared by all patients with long Covid.
 Two patients can have two very different experiences.
-According to Public Health England, the long-term health effects of COVID-19 can include:
+According to the NHS, the long-term health effects of COVID-19 can include:

 - Respiratory symptoms and conditions such as chronic cough, shortness of breath, lung inflammation and fibrosis, and pulmonary vascular disease

-- Cardiovascular symptoms and disease such as chest tightness, acute myocarditis and heart failure
+- Cardiovascular symptoms and diseases such as chest tightness, acute myocarditis and heart failure

 - Protracted loss or change of smell and taste